grimmer0125/vscode-back-forward-button/README.md

 ## Special Thanks To Maintainers

-A special thanks to [Richard Brown](https://github.com/rijobro) & [David Thompson](https://github.com/datho7561) for contributing their valueable time on this project.
+A special thanks to [Richard Brown](https://github.com/rijobro), [David Thompson](https://github.com/datho7561) and [Stef Kors
+](https://github.com/StefKors) for contributing their valueable time on this project.